The Simpsons season 7: Production

 The season started off with the heavily publicized "Who Shot Mr. Burns?
 (Part Two)", which was the resolution to the first part, which had been a cliffhanger.
 It was preceded by "Springfield's Most Wanted", a TV special hosted by John Walsh, host of America's Most Wanted and was parody of Walsh's television series, this special was designed to help people find out who shot Mr. Burns, by laying out the potential clues and identifying the possible suspects.
 The special was criticized for taking the publicity of the episode too far.
 Several critics said the special tainted Walsh's credibility and was described as gimmicky, tacky and "blatant groveling for viewers".

 The episode "Lisa the Vegetarian" features one of the few permanent character changes in the series when Lisa officially becomes a vegetarian.
-The episode had been pitched by David S. Cohen and the producers felt it would be a surefire way to get Paul McCartney to guest star.
+The episode had been pitched by David S. Cohen and the producers felt it would be a surefire way to get former Beatle Paul McCartney to guest star as he was the only living member of the group who had not done so.
 McCartney agreed, but only on the condition that Lisa stay a vegetarian and not revert.
 "22 Short Films About Springfield" has twelve credited writers, the most of any episode of the series.
 The episode features multiple stories about different characters.
 To decide who would write each of the segments, all of the writers chose their top three favorite characters and put them into a hat, the names were drawn out and the writers were assigned their parts and Greg Daniels put all of the segments together and ordered them.
-The only major recurring characters who were introduced this season were Disco Stu, who appeared in "Two Bad Neighbors," and Brandine Spuckler, who appeared in "Scenes from the Class Struggle in Springfield".
-Two more episodes, "You Only Move Twice" and "El Viaje Misterioso de Nuestro Jomer" were produced as part of the season seven (3Fxx) production run, but both aired the following season.
+Two more episodes, "You Only Move Twice" and "El Viaje Misterioso de Nuestro Jomer (The Mysterious Voyage of Homer)" were produced as part of the season seven (3Fxx) production run, but both aired the following season.

-The episode "22 Short Films About Springfield" was originally written for being the pilot episode of a potential Simpsons spin-off series entitled Springfield Stories or simply Springfield.
+The episode "22 Short Films About Springfield" was originally written for being the pilot episode of a potential spin-off series entitled Springfield Stories or simply Springfield.
 The proposed show was planned to be focused on the town in general, rather than the Simpson family.
 Every week would be a different scenario: three short stories, an adventure with young Homer or a story about a background character that was not tied into the Simpson family at all.
 The idea never came to anything, as Groening realized that the staff did not have the manpower to produce another show as well as The Simpsons.

-This season also featured the episode "Mother Simpson".
-Which changed the end credits for a shot of Homer sitting on the hood of his car, after his mother leaves his life again.
+Two episodes from this season used digital ink and paint rather than cels: "Radioactive Man" and "The Simpsons 138th Episode Spectacular."
+These were simply experiments with the technique, and the series would test the method twice more ("Tennis the Menace" and "Treehouse of Horror XIII") before fully converting with "The Great Louse Detective."

 Voice cast & characters

+The season saw the introduction of two new recurring characters: Disco Stu, and Brandine Spuckler.